devlooped/oss/readme.md

    and those contain all the customizations for the build, packaging and versioning.
    In the past I went crazy factoring the targets into multiple files with single purpose groupings and it [quite hard to follow](https://github.com/moq/moq/tree/a76c3cea6/src/build) even for me, having written it all.
 So it's better to Keep Things Simple™.
+   Logically related properties and items have a `Label` attribute as documentation.
+   You can customize both by adding a `Directory.props` or `Directory.targets`, which are imported at the end of both files.

 2. If a `src/Directory.Packages.props` is found, I turn on [centrally managed package versions](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-package-versions), but it's not required.
-"Regular" versioning is more friendly with (as in it actually works) dependabot.
+"Regular" versioning is more friendly with (as in it actually works) dependabot at the moment.

 3. GitHub Actions are provided for the CI/CD process as follows:
    - [Build](.github/workflows/build.yml): regular branch builds and PRs build, tested and packed on ubuntu-latest,